Understanding Relapse: Navigating the Journey of Addiction Recovery

 Building a New Life: How to Respond to a Relapse?

 In an ideal world, you could walk into an addiction treatment center, complete treatment, and never use drugs or alcohol again.
-In reality, relapse is a common occurrence among recovering addicts.
+In reality, relapse is a common occurrence among recovering addicts, and understanding the intricate balance between recovery and relapse is crucial for anyone navigating the path of addiction treatment.

 The attitude that relapse is a failure can be dangerous because it can lead to feelings of shame.
 These feelings of shame and failure can encourage a person to return to drinking or using drugs at previous levels.
 In reality, a relapse does not have to escalate into a full-blown catastrophe.
 The important thing is to work through it with a proactive approach, so you can get back on the road to recovery.